domo141/shbb/interactive/command-line-calculator.md

 alias c: simple command line calculator
 =======================================

-This provides command line alias `c`, which gives the following expressions for perl(1) to compute.
+This defines shell alias `c`, which passes the following command line expressions for perl(1) to evaluate and print results.

-output is in float, hexadecimal, octal and binary formats (fractional parts only in float numbers).
+Output is in float, hexadecimal, octal and binary formats (fractional parts printed only in float numbers).

 This works pretty well in most common cases; e.g: